 Ian joined Canadian Blood Services at its founding in 1998 as a Vice-President tasked with vastly increasing blood collections, rebuilding the donor base and restoring public trust in the nation’s blood system.
-His successful programs have received numerous national and international awards.
+His successful programs received numerous national and international awards.

-Prior to joining Canadian Blood Services, Ian held various executive positions of increasing scope and responsibility in the health, energy and communications sectors.
+Prior to joining Canadian Blood Services, Ian held various executive positions of increasing scope and complexity in the health, energy and communications sectors.

-Based at Canadian Blood Services' Head Office in Ottawa, Ian continues to be involved in professional and community organizations.
-He is a member of the American Association of Blood Banks and the Association of Donor Recruitment Professionals and serves on the Board of Directors of the Ottawa Health Research Institute and the Hospice at May Court.
-He also served six years on the Ottawa Civic Hospital Board of Trustees, including two years as Chairman.
+Based at Canadian Blood Services’ Head Office in Ottawa, Ian continues to be involved in professional and community organizations.
+He is Chair of the Ottawa Hospital Research Institute, and a past Chair of the Hospice at May Court and Ottawa Civic Hospital.

 Dr. Christian Choquet

 Vice-President, Quality and Regulatory Affairs

 Dr. Christian Choquet, Vice-President, Quality Assurance and Regulatory Affairs joined Canadian Blood Services on August 9, 2004.
 Dr. Choquet is responsible for the overall guidance of Canadian Blood Services’ quality systems, focusing on ensuring that all operations meet or exceed applicable standards and regulations.

 Dr. Choquet holds a B Sc (Hons.) in Biochemistry and M Sc in Microbiology from Laurentian University, as well as a Ph D in microbiology from the University of Ottawa.
 During his academic career he received numerous awards and was widely published in his field of expertise.